Skip to main content

 Women's refuge safety plan

-Women's refuges, established by feminists in the 1970s, approached the problem of domestic violence from several angles.
-They provided a safe place for women and their children and gave advice on safety issues in pamphlets such as this one.
-They also supported women who had experienced domestic violence to make informed decisions about next steps, and pioneered community education programmes on violence and its effects.
+Women's refuges, established by feminists in the 1970s, approached the problem of family violence from several angles.
+They provided a safe place for women and their children, and gave advice on safety issues in pamphlets such as this one.
+They also supported women who had experienced family violence to make informed decisions about next steps, and pioneered community education programmes on violence and its effects.

 Te whakamahi i tēnei tūemi